Published On: Dec 09 2011 11:30:16 AM ESTUpdated On: Jul 06 2015 02:00:00 AM EDT

-In 1991, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom."
+In the early 1990s, Mayim Bialik won the hearts of viewers nationwide with the sitcom "Blossom."
 But, what are the cast members up to today?

 After the show, Mayim Bialik (Blossom Russo) appeared in guest roles on TV shows like "The John Larroquette Show," "Fat Actress" and "Curb Your Enthusiasm."